strongloop/loopback-example-relations/README.md

 ```

 In this example, we create a simple web app to demonstrate basic model relation
 concepts.
+We will:

-1. We will create some boot scripts to help us insert sample data
+1. Create some boot scripts to help us insert sample data
-2. We will create a simple web page to help us query and filter the inserted
+2. Create a simple web page to help us query and filter the inserted data via
-   data via REST
+   REST

 ## Prerequisites